Alice Kyteler: Life

-Kyteler was born in Kyteler's House, in County Kilkenny, Ireland.
-She was the only child of a Flemish family of merchants settled in Ireland in the mid- to late thirteenth century.
-She was married four times, to William Outlaw, Adam le Blund, Richard de Valle, and Sir John le Poer.
+The Kyteler name is associated with Kyteler's Hall, now known as Kyteler's Inn, in County Kilkenny, Ireland.
+Alice was the only child of a Flemish family of merchants who settled in Ireland in the mid-to-late thirteenth century.
+She was married at least four times, to men generally assumed to have been named William Outlaw, Adam le Blund, Richard de Valle, and Sir John le Poer.